morkonrad/object_detection/README.md

 # Object_detection
 What is this ?
 --------------
-Object detection application with SIFT/SURF algorithms.
-Demo_app uses two images, match features in one image with features from other and findHomography from calib3d module to find known objects in a complex image.
+Object detection application.
+Demo_app uses two input images.
+It matches features in one image with features from other image and finds Homography from calib3d module.
+Finally finds-overlay known objects.

-Current imp. uses two algorithms (SIFT/SURF) implemented with coopcl driver that enables async. and parallel CPU/GPU execution.
+Current imp. includes two algorithms (SIFT/SURF data-parallel(OpenCL), optimized for GPU/CPU) implemented with coopcl driver that enables cooperative, async. and parallel CPU/GPU execution.

 Requierments ?
 ---------------